-Importantly, ‘energy security’ does not mean ‘energy independence’ in the sense that all of the energy used in the United States comes from within its borders without international trade.
+ASP defines energy security as the ability for a country to act in its foreign policy independently of how it uses energy domestically.
+‘Energy security’ is not ‘energy independence’ in the sense that all of the energy used in the United States comes from within its borders without international trade.
 This is neither obtainable nor desirable in a globalized world.
-In addition, energy security does not depend on the percentage of supply that is imported.
+Energy security does not depend on the percentage of supply that is imported.
 In a world of globally traded commodities, it is no longer possible to be truly energy independent: even domestically produced energy sources are subject to fluctuations in global commodity markets.

 Since the oil price crises of the 1970s, the risk of absolute supply shortages has been reduced significantly.
 The creation of the International Energy Agency (IEA) and its requirement that all member countries hold oil stocks capable of replacing 90 days’ worth of imports acts as a buffer against disruptions in oil supplies.
 The U.S. Strategic Petroleum Reserve can substitute for, on average, 75 days’ worth of oil imports as of June 2011, and privately held reserves account for the additional days of imports.